 1881—Paris Conservatory morceau de concours: Georg Friedrich Haëndel, Air varié sur Machabée.

 1881—Benjamin Vautier’s painting, Jahrmarkt, features a small group of musicians, including a trombonist, performing at a marketplace (see detail and full image below; public domain).
 Click full image to expand.

 1881—New York: Harper’s Weekly publishes a print by illustrator Thurs de Thulstrup titled The Music Festival in the Seventh Regiment Armory.
 Depicted from a viewpoint of the back of the orchestra are what appear to be 2 trombone players (see below image; public domain).

 1881-1942—Russia: Vladislav Blazhevich, trombonist, composer, and pedagogue, writes numerous important method books and solo works for trombone.
 Methods include School for Slide Trombone (1925), 26 Sequences for Trombone (1946), Concert Duets for Two Trombones (1948), and Clef Studies for Trombone (1948).

-1882—Germany: Artist Carl August Wilhelm Zimmer (1853-1937) depicts a trombonist among a group of brass musicians in the painting The Bowling Champion (see facing detail and full image, below; public domain; source: wikimedia commons).
+1882—Germany: Artist Carl August Wilhelm Zimmer (1853-1937) depicts a trombonist among a group of brass musicians in the painting The Bowling Champion (see below image; click to expand; public domain) (source: wikimedia commons).
 For another painting by the same artist that includes trombone in an outdoor setting, see The Orchestra, Biergarten, below (c.
 1900).

 1882—Paris Conservatory morceau de concours: Jules Demersseman, Solo de concours.